cecton/blog/content/posts/rust-and-arduino-part2.md

 > take up 2 bits total.
 We need to add 6 more bits to fill a full byte.
 These
 > will always be 0.*

-Let try to turn on the screen by sending the command `0xaf`:
+Let's try to turn on the screen by sending the command `0xaf`:

 ```rust
 #![no_std]